-Older adults who need assistance with tasks such as bathing, dressing, and managing their medications, may want to explore assisted living options.
+Older adults who need assistance with tasks such as bathing, dressing, and managing their medications may want to explore assisted living options.
 Assisted living communities vary in size, layout, and services.
 Cost is typically dependent on the level of care the resident requires and includes all three meals.
 Some communities offer memory care, which is specialized care provided to an individual with dementia, on a secure unit (locked doors).

 Assisted living homes, also called adult care homes or assisted living facilities, are residential settings in which care is provided 24/7 for older adults who need daily assistance in a safe environment.
 The resident typically has a private or semi-private bedroom, and other living spaces in the home are shared.
 All meals are provided and some homes have a health care provider that makes regular visits.
 Assisted living homes are licensed by the Arizona Department of Health to have up to 10 residents.

-Assisted living referral agents will meet with you to discuss your unique assisted living needs.
+Assisted living placement agents will meet with you to discuss your unique assisted living needs.
 Based on your criteria, they will take you to tour assisted living homes and communities that best provide the level of care you need in a comfortable setting.
 They do not charge the client a fee.

 To maintain an independent lifestyle, while also enjoying services and amenities such as housekeeping, transportation, various meal and dining options, social activities, and fitness centers, many older adults choose independent living communities.
 The base rates provided typically include some or all meals, as well as utilities.